gdetor/pygpsa/paper.md

 Depending on the inherent complexity and characteristics of the function to be optimized, there is a diverse armamentarium of ways to attack optimization problems.
-Methods including Linear and Nonlinear programming, Dynamic programming, Calculus of Variations, Optimal Control, etc. have long been successfully used on smaller, traditional problems and can in some cases be completely dominant.
+Methods including Linear and Nonlinear programming, Dynamic programming, Calculus of Variations, and Optimal Control have long been successfully used on smaller, traditional problems and can in some cases be completely dominant.
 However, to realize most successful industrial-scale neural networks, various flavors of gradient descent, in conjunction with the